bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/icons.md

 </b-card>

-View the [unplugin-vue-components](https://github.com/antfu/unplugin-vue-components) documentation for their extra feature, such as [Global Custom Icon Transformation](https://github.com/antfu/unplugin-icons#global-custom-icon-transformation) and other information
+View the [unplugin-vue-components](https://github.com/antfu/unplugin-vue-components) documentation for their extra feature, such as [Global Custom Icon Transformation](https://github.com/antfu/unplugin-icons#global-custom-icon-transformation) and other information.

 #### Basic Installation

 Of course, there is always the ability to slim down.
 To slim down the installation, you can manually import only the bootstrap-icons icon set, disable auto importing, and not use unplugin-vue-components read below.
-Note, the preferred installation automatically treeshakes all components, both installation methods should have the same final dist size
+Note, the preferred installation automatically treeshakes all components, both installation methods should have the same final dist size.

 <client-only>
 <b-tabs v-model="codePreference" class="mb-3">